 November is special for rugby fans.
-The Autumn Internationals hit the UK – big teams from the Southern Hemisphere head north in search of sporting glory, with Argentina taking on the Barbarians in the Final Challenge at Twickenham on December 3.
+It’s when the Autumn Internationals occur – big teams from the Southern Hemisphere head north in search of sporting glory.
 That’s five weeks of massive Saturday fixtures with rugby’s finest taking the field.

 If you’ve got even half an interest in athleticism, watching elite rugby players in action is amphetamine for the eye.
 Power, speed, strength and agility – the best rugby players have it in truckloads.
 Nor is it a game for the faint of heart.
 It takes guts to bring down an eighteen stone human battering ram in full flight.